-She started out thinking she was going to be a hairdresser, but her work experience and commitment to learning since leaving school has driven Amber Ledingham down a completely different road, into Z Energy service stations.
+She started out thinking she was going to be a hairdresser, but her work experience and commitment to learning since leaving school have driven Amber Ledingham down a completely different road, into Z Energy service stations.

 Today, at just 25 years-old, she’s relishing a high-octane career as Course and Training Manager for Z Retailer Hattrick Services, in Christchurch.
 It’s Amber’s job to oversee the skills and career development for around 148 staff at fourteen Z Energy sites around the city, which are owned by Hattrick Services.